-Rules:

 Open: Daily 8 a.m. - 10 p.m.

-Features: • Four gated courts, lighted

-• Lessons available from an approved instructor by

-calling Recreation Center

-Security: Gates require a key

-• Reservations made through the rec. center office: Singles 1 $\frac{1}{2}$ hours; Doubles 2 hours; reservations valid up to 10 minutes after reserved time.

-• No food or alcohol on courts.

-• No bicycles, skateboards or roller blades on courts.

-Adults have priority on courts weekends and after 6 p.m. daily

-Juniors under 18 have priority weekdays from 3 - 6 p.m.
-Appropriate tennis attire and conduct required

-• Absolutely no pets allowed at the tennis courts
+Features: Four lighted courts with court shelter Lessons available from an approved instructor by calling the Recreation Center Business Office Monday through Friday 9am-1pm; via email at: Office@OriginalCarrollwoodCRD.com Security: Gate access requires a key Rules: Players must register at the business office and produce proof or residency to receive a key for the courts.
+A fee of \$20 will be charged for the key.
+Replacement fee for a lost key will be \$50.
+Keys may-not be loaned out and must be returned if moving away from the community.
+Reservations made through the recreation center business office no earlier than 48 hours in advance of play and will be posted stating the times between 8 a.m. and 9 p.m.
+Singles 1 1⁄2 hours; Doubles 2 hours; reservations valid up to 10 minutes after reserved time.
+No food or alcohol on courts.
+No bicycles, skateboards or roller blades on courts.
+Adults have priority on courts during weekends and after 6 p.m. weekdays Juniors under 18 have priority weekdays from 3 - 6 p.m.
+Appropriate tennis attire and conduct required Absolutely no pets allowed at the tennis courts A Carrollwood resident must accompany guests to the courts.
+All private lessons must be an approved CRD instructor and provide proof of professional liability insurance at an amount to be set by the CRD and approved through the Business Office.